 In setting aside an amount for paying a dividend, the committee of management must ensure that adequate provision has been made for meeting costs incurred by the Māori incorporation, for setting aside cash reserves, and for meeting unclaimed dividends.

-Dividends are paid only from the Māori incorporation's profits.
+Please note that dividends are paid only from the Māori incorporation's profits (including accumulated profits and realised capital profits).